porrey/PdfDocuments/README.md

 # PdfDocuments
 High level C# library for the easy creation of PDF documents using **PdfSharp**.
 Use this library to create beautiful and complex PDF's using a structure similar to XAML with model binding.
-Objects called PdfSections, are aligned to a grid allowing easy alignment of obejcts, flow and resizing capabilities.
+Objects called PdfSections, are aligned to a grid allowing easy alignment of objects, flow and resizing capabilities.

 ## Examples